 I am an accredited specialist in family mediation.
-I can help you to negotiate and resolve some or all of the issues relating to parenting, finances and property settlements that you have with your former partner or other family member.
-However, I do not provide legal advice.
+I can help you to negotiate and resolve some or all of the issues relating to parenting, finances and property settlements that you have with your former partner or other family members.
+However, I do not provide legal or financial advice.

 My approach to mediation is a more thoughtful and gentler option for separating/divorcing couples.
+The combination of my training in counselling and mediation has equipped me well when dealing with highly emotional and conflicted couples.
 I’m trained to help people regulate their emotions, communicate openly and be more empathetic with each other, so they can negotiate effectively in a calmer emotional environment.
 It’s in everyone’s best interests to cooperate.

 I can help you to:

 - Be empathetic by looking at issues from each other’s perspectives.